 East Hoathly is a small village located in central East Sussex.
-It lies just over four miles south east of Uckfield, off what is now the major route running south eastwards towards Eastbourne.
+It lies just over four miles south east of Uckfield, off what is now the major route running south east towards Eastbourne.
 To the north and east the landscape is dominated by the rolling hills of the High Weald and to the south the South Downs.
-In the eighteenth century the parish encompassed some 2,000 acres of woodland and mixed agricultural land together with numerous ponds.
+In the eighteenth and nineteenth centuries the parish encompassed some 2,000 acres of woodland and mixed agricultural land together with numerous ponds.
 Most of the parish was divided into small farms occupied by tenants renting from local landowners including the wealthy and politically influential Pelham-Holles family.

 Thomas Turner (1729-1793)